 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Lying underneath the most superficial layer of our skin, the epidermis, is the dermis (sometimes called the corium).
+Lying underneath the epidermis—the most superficial layer of our skin—is the dermis (sometimes called the corium).
 The dermis is a tough layer of skin.
 It is the layer of skin you touch when buying any leather goods.
-The dermis is composed of two layers.
-They are the papillary layer and the reticular layer.
-The upper layer is the papillary layer while the lower layer of the dermis is the reticular layer.

-The pink tint to the skin of light skinned individuals is given thanks to the blood vessels found here.
+The pink tint to the skin of light-skinned individuals is due to the blood vessels found here.
 In fact, when you blush, it is the dilation of these blood vessels that causes you to turn red.
-The uneven projections found in this layer, called dermal papillae, not only give this layer its name, but also the fingerprints you have.
+The uneven projections found in this layer, called dermal papillae, also form people's fingerprints and give this layer its name.

 The Reticular Layer

-The reticular layer serves to strengthen the skin but to also provide our skin with elasticity.
-Elasticity refers to the concept of our skin being able to spring back into shape if deformed by something like a pinch.
+The reticular layer serves to strengthen the skin and also provides our skin with elasticity.
+Elasticity refers to how our skin is able to spring back into shape if deformed by something like a pinch.
 The reticular layer also contains hair follicles, sweat glands, and sebaceous glands.